thegricean/overinformativeness/Caroline/README.md

 2. Add extra columns for type of modification (pre-postnominal).

-...then we reconvene and make pretty plots of analyses listed below...
+...then we reconvene and make pretty plots of analyses listed below...objectSet

 ## Analyses